You deserve to know why your child died and I feel obligated to tell you

 On October 28, 2019, I accompanied one of the victims to the local PD to make a report.
 I would name said PD, but after receiving a subtle threat from an official the other night, I’ve decided to withhold certain pieces until I’m safely across state lines.
 So we went to the PD to file the report, and an officer turned us away.
 He accused the victim of fabricating the story at my direction, and re-victimized this woman in every way possible.

-Shawn Adkins is currently stalking close to a dozen women in west Texas and a couple in New Mexico.
+Shawn Adkins continues to stalk women in west Texas and a couple in New Mexico.
 He could easily be the guy in the mask who tried to abduct a female student at that bus stop today.
 And I’m sitting here tonight angry as hell, feeling completely and utterly incapable of protecting every woman and child he is currently victimizing.
 For that, I am truly sorry.

 You need to understand that Shawn Adkins is a sexual sadist.
 His body doesn’t allow him to ejaculate unless he is causing physical pain to another human being or animal.
 This isn’t just my theory.
 If you don’t believe me, ask the FBI to see the profile they came up with on him.
 Local law enforcement knew about it, but guess who didn’t?
 The public.
 The media.
 Hailey Dunn’s father.